Security-Onion-Solutions/securityonion-docs/PostInstallation.rst

       curl http://testmyids.com

 -  Setup defaults to only opening port 22 in the `firewall <Firewall>`__.
-If you need to connect OSSEC agents, syslog devices, or analyst VMs, you can run the `<so-allow>`_ utility which will walk you through creating firewall rules to allow these devices to connect.
+If you need to connect `<Wazuh>`_ agents, syslog devices, or analyst VMs, you can run the `<so-allow>`_ utility which will walk you through creating firewall rules to allow these devices to connect.

 -  Full-time analysts should use an `Analyst VM <Analyst-VM>`__.